Musical Chairs (1975 game show): Changes

-Later in the run, the first song in each round paid $50 each to the first three players to lock in with the right answer.
+Starting October 7, the first song in each round paid $50 each to the first three players to lock in with the right answer.
 The second song paid $75 to the first three players to be correct, and the last song paid $100 to the first three players with the correct song line.
 The player with the lowest score after each round would be eliminated from further play, but kept all winnings up to that point.
 In the second round, the first two players to lock in the correct answer won money.
+Ties for last place in the first two rounds were broken as above.
 The third round was played differently than the previous two.
 Once again, three songs were played with the money paying off to the first player to lock in the correct answer.
 If the leader rang in first and answered correctly on the third question, the game ended and he/she became the day's champion.
 If not, another song was played for $100.
 The game would then continue in this manner until the leader answered one more question or the opponent answered enough questions to overtake the leader.
 As before, the player with the most money after the final round won the game.

 Bonus round

-Originally, the contestant had to name each song that was sung (with the singer humming through any part that uses the song's title, much like the "Sing-A-Tune" round of Name That Tune).
-Getting a stated amount in 60 seconds won a bonus prize.
+Originally, the contestant chose one of three categories.
+One of the singers then sang a line from a song, and the contestant had to come up with the next line (similar to the main game).
+The contestant could pass on a song they couldn't guess, and come back to it if time allowed.
+Each correct answer won the contestant $50.
+Getting 10 correct in 60 seconds won the contestant $1,000.

-Later, the bonus round was dropped and the winning contestant simply had his/her main game total doubled.
+After two weeks, the bonus round was dropped and the winning contestant simply had his/her main game total doubled.

-Beginning in mid-September, a new bonus round was introduced - the day's winner chose one of three categories, then heard the melody of a song.
+Beginning August 26, a new bonus round was introduced.
+As before, the contestant chose one of three categories, then heard the melody of a song.
 The lyrics were then shown split into ten lines, albeit scrambled and had to be put in the proper order.
 Each time a line was correctly placed, the contestant won $100.
-Getting all 10 in the proper places within 30 seconds won $2,000.
+Getting all 10 in the proper places within 30 seconds won the contestant $2,000.

+Episodes occasionally straddled and continued the next day.